 Using some of eBay’s insightful features, such as, seller feedback ratings and their ‘ask a question’ mailing system can help uncover a potentially hazardous sale.
 This can be particularly useful if the seller is falsely advertising the car for any reason.

 Once you’ve decided on a make and model it is also recommended that you shop around.
-Put the reg into our online valuation tool and check sites like Parkers to see how much the same vehicle at the same age is worth.
-If their valuation of the car is massively different to what the seller has put it up for on eBay, then approach with caution.
+Put the reg into our online valuation tool to see how much the same vehicle at the same age is worth.
+You should also run an online car history check to ensure the vehicle details are all correct.

 Being fully informed about the car’s history is crucial before any vehicle purchase.
 To find this out there are certain criteria a buyer needs to check to ensure the seller is trustworthy, and they aren’t making a mistake and being lured into a dodgy deal.